-- Securities and money market instruments which are issued or guaranteed by an EU Member State, its local authorities or by another approved state; - Securities and money market instruments issued or guaranteed by a non-EU Member State; - Securities and money market instruments issued by public international bodies to which one or more Member States of the European Union belong; - Shares in a company in a non-Member State that primarily invests its assets in the securities of issuers domiciled in that non-Member State, where under that non-Member State's law, holding such shares is the only way to legally invest in the securities of that non-Member State's issuers.
-In doing so, the provisions of the Law of 2010 must be complied with; and - Shares in subsidiary companies that carry out certain administrative, advisory or sales activities surrounding the repurchase of units at the behest of shareholders, in the country in which they are located and exclusively on behalf of the Company. - 3.4 Short-selling securities, money market instruments or other instruments listed in Point 1.1(e), (g) and (h); - 3.5 Acquiring precious metals or related certificates; - 3.6 Investing in real estate and purchasing or selling commodities or commodities contracts; - 3.7 Taking out loans, unless - the loan is a back-to-back loan to purchase foreign currency; - the loan is only temporary and does not exceed 10% of the net assets of the sub-fund in question; - 3.8 Granting loans or acting as guarantor for third parties.
-This restriction does not prevent the acquisition of securities, money market instruments or the other instruments listed in Point 1.1(e), (g) and (h) if these are not fully paid up. - 3.9 Notwithstanding the aforementioned prohibited investments, the Company is entitled to invest in the following financial instruments: - certificates, in the broader sense, that have individual precious metals as underlying assets, that comply with the securities requirements stipulated in Article 2 of Directive 2007/16/EC, and that contain no embedded derivatives linked to the performance of an index. - certificates, in the broader sense, that have individual commodities or commodities indices as underlying assets, that comply with the securities requirements stipulated in Article 2 of Directive 2007/16/EC, and that contain no embedded derivatives linked to the performance of an index.
+- Securities and money market instruments issued or guaranteed by an EU Member State or its local authorities, or by another approved state;

+- Securities and money market instruments issued or guaranteed by a non-Member State;

+- Securities and money market instruments issued by public international bodies to which one or more Member States of the European Union belong;

+- Shares in a company in a non-Member State that primarily invests its assets in the securities of issuers domiciled in that non-Member State, where under that non-Member State's law, holding such shares is the only way to legally invest in the securities of that non-Member State's issuers.
+In doing so, the provisions of the Law of 2010 must be complied with; and

+- Shares in subsidiary companies that carry out certain administrative, advisory or sales activities surrounding the repurchase of units at the behest of shareholders, in the country in which they are located and exclusively on behalf of the Company.

+- 3.4 Short-selling securities, money market instruments or other instruments listed in Point 1.1(e), (g) and (h); - 3.5 Acquiring precious metals or related certificates; - 3.6 Investing in real estate and buying or selling commodities or commodities contracts; - 3.7 Taking out loans, unless - the loan is a back-to-back loan to purchase foreign currency;

+- the loan is only temporary and does not exceed 10% of the net assets of the sub-fund in question; - 3.8 Granting loans or acting as guarantor for third parties.
+This restriction does not prevent the acquisition of securities, money market instruments or the other instruments listed in Point 1.1(e), (g) and (h) if these are not fully paid up.